 A neighbor (who was actually pleased) promptly called it giganteus so my official Latin name for it is Silica transparency ‘Gigantea’.
 For repetition and to help the tall one seem less gawky, I added an eight-foot metal bottle tree and a second, chest-high one, and plan on planting some vines on the giant one next spring.

-I’ve seen an inspiringly big bottle tree in Carrollton and two whopping ones out from Florence – including a nearly fifteen-footer… Anybody out there got one taller?
+I’ve seen an inspiringly big bottle tree in Carrollton and two whopping ones out from Florence.
+And a guy named Tony Loomis (pictured below) has a nearly fifteen footer.

-I sincerely hope mine eventually comes in an honorable second or even third place.
+I sincerely hope that eventually mine comes in an honorable second or even third place.